The Child Thief: Synopsis

 The novel begins with a prologue.
 A young girl awaits her abusive father, only to be rescued by a boy with auburn hair, freckles, pointy ears, and golden eyes.
 He comforts the girl, telling her of a place where there are no grown-ups and lots of adventure.
 The girl goes with him.

 The novel follows several characters in their adventures through Avalon, an enchanted isle in its final death throes.
 Brom makes liberal use of Celtic and Scottish mythology as, in a parallel storyline, he describes Peter's history from birth to Lord of Deviltree.

 In the modern day, a child named Nick flees his home with a bag full of methamphetamine.
 A gang of drug dealers has taken over his home, abusing him while his mother and grandmother are powerless to do anything.
 His first night on the run he is pursued by the gang members and runs into Peter.
 Peter displays superhuman speed and strength, driving the gang members off.
 He tells Nick about Avalon and convinces him to come there.
-Nick makes it through the mist to Avalon, joining up with the other children Peter has taken there over the years.
+Nick makes it through the mist to Avalon, joining up with the other children Peter has taken there over the years (many of whom have not aged a day since arriving in Avalon).

 Peter's clan of human children is the final force between the Flesh Eaters and The Lady.
-The Lady's magic keeps Avalon alive and the Mist up to keep out unwanted humans while, unfortunately, keeping the Flesh Eaters in.
-The Lady is trapped within the heart of Avalon, a prisoner in her own land by her nephew and Avalon's heir apparent, Lord Ulfger.
+The Lady's magic keeps Avalon alive and the Mist up to keep out unwanted humans while keeping the Flesh Eaters in.
+The Lady is trapped within the heart of Avalon, a prisoner in her own land by her nephew and Avalon's heir apparent, Lord Ulfger (who shares the same father as Peter).

 The children at Deviltree are also affected by the magic of Avalon.
 However, being children, they were not twisted into malicious scaly creatures.
-Instead they grew strong, fast, and amazingly powerful.
+Instead they grew strong, fast, and amazingly powerful while their eyes changed color to match their leader's eyes.
 They were honed into warriors, fighting alongside Peter to save Avalon and The Lady and rid the land of the Flesh Eaters.
+Their predecessors were revealed to be pagan and druid children fleeing from enslavement, persecution and execution by knights working on behalf of the church.